leesukkyu/useAwait/README.md

 It only takes 5 minutes to read the code below.
 For now, that's all.

+1. Write your own asynchronous function that returns a promise.
+2. It can be a function or a list of functions.
+If you need multiple asynchronous processing at any given time, create a list.
+It runs in parallel.
+This will be the first parameter.
+3. If there is a dependency on the asynchronous processing you just wrote, pass it as a list to the second parameter.
+Maybe it will be something like a user ID.

 ```
 function UseAwaitTest1() {
   const [count, setCount] = useState(0);